When is a polarised abelian variety determined by its $\boldsymbol{p}$-divisible group?: The geometric theory: mass formulae and class numbers

 For every point $x$ in the largest stratum, one has

 On the other hand, for every point $x$ in the superspecial locus, one has

 \end{remark}

 From all known examples, we observe that the mass $\Lambda_x$ is a polynomial function in $p$ with $\Q$-coefficients.
 It is plausible to expect that this holds true as well for any $x$ in $\calS_g$ and for arbitrary~$g$.
 Under this assumption, it is of interest to determine the largest degree of $\Mass(\Lambda_x)$, viewed as a polynomial in $p$.
-By all known examples, the smallest degree should occur exactly when $x$ is superspecial and be $g(g+1)/2$.
-This is indeed the case for any $g$.
-We will give a proof of this elsewhere.
+For $g\le 3$, it is known \cite{yuyu,karemaker-yobuko-yu} that the smallest degree is $g(g+1)/2$, which occurs when $x$ is superspecial.
+This is expected to be true for general $g$.